emissary-ingress/emissary/user-guide/upgrade-to-pro.md

-# Upgrading to Ambassador Pro from Open Source Ambassador
+# Upgrading to Ambassador Edge Stack from Open Source Ambassador

-If you are already using Ambassador open source, upgrading to using Ambassador Pro is straight-forward.
-In this demo we will walk-through integrating Ambassador Pro into your currently running Ambassador instance and show how quickly you can secure your APIs with JWT authentication.
+If you are already using Ambassador open source, upgrading to using Ambassador Edge Stack is straight-forward.
+In this demo we will walk-through integrating Ambassador Edge Stack into your currently running Ambassador instance and show how quickly you can secure your APIs with JWT authentication.

-Information about open source code used in Ambassador Pro can be found in `/*.opensource.tar.gz` files in each Docker image.
+Information about open source code used in Ambassador Edge Stack can be found in `/*.opensource.tar.gz` files in each Docker image.

-## 1. Clone the Ambassador Pro configuration repository
+## 1. Clone the Ambassador Edge Stack configuration repository

-Ambassador Pro is a module that communicates with Ambassador, exposing the various Pro services to Ambassador.
-Ambassador Pro is typically deployed as a sidecar service to Ambassador, allowing for it to communicate with Ambassador locally.
-While this is the recommended deployment topology, for evaluation purposes it is simpler to deploy Ambassador Pro as a separate service in your Kubernetes cluster.
+Ambassador Edge Stack is a module that communicates with Ambassador, exposing the various Pro services to Ambassador.
+Ambassador Edge Stack is typically deployed as a sidecar service to Ambassador, allowing for it to communicate with Ambassador locally.
+While this is the recommended deployment topology, for evaluation purposes it is simpler to deploy Ambassador Edge Stack as a separate service in your Kubernetes cluster.

-We provide a reference architecture to demonstrate how easy it is to use the services provided by Ambassador Pro.
+We provide a reference architecture to demonstrate how easy it is to use the services provided by Ambassador Edge Stack.

 ```
 git clone https://github.com/datawire/pro-ref-arch